Malawi Social: Health Statistics

 MW: Prevalence of Moderate or Severe Food Insecurity in the Population: % of population

-MW: Prevalence of Moderate or Severe Food Insecurity in the Population: % of population data was reported at 81.300 % in 2020.
-This records an increase from the previous number of 79.900 % for 2019.
-MW: Prevalence of Moderate or Severe Food Insecurity in the Population: % of population data is updated yearly, averaging 79.550 % from Dec 2015 (Median) to 2020, with 6 observations.
-The data reached an all-time high of 81.300 % in 2020 and a record low of 78.100 % in 2015.
+MW: Prevalence of Moderate or Severe Food Insecurity in the Population: % of population data was reported at 81.700 % in 2023.
+This stayed constant from the previous number of 81.700 % for 2022.
+MW: Prevalence of Moderate or Severe Food Insecurity in the Population: % of population data is updated yearly, averaging 79.900 % from Dec 2015 (Median) to 2023, with 9 observations.
+The data reached an all-time high of 82.400 % in 2021 and a record low of 78.100 % in 2015.
 MW: Prevalence of Moderate or Severe Food Insecurity in the Population: % of population data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Malawi – Table MW.World Bank.WDI: Social: Health Statistics.
 The percentage of people in the population who live in households classified as moderately or severely food insecure.
-A household is classified as moderately or severely food insecure when at least one adult in the household has reported to have been exposed, at times during the year, to low quality diets and might have been forced to also reduce the quantity of food they would normally eat because of a lack of money or other resources.;Food and Agriculture Organization of the United Nations (FAO);;
+A household is classified as moderately or severely food insecure when at least one adult in the household has reported to have been exposed, at times during the year, to low quality diets and might have been forced to also reduce the quantity of food they would normally eat because of a lack of money or other resources.;Food and Agriculture Organization of the United Nations (FAO);Population-weighted average;

 MW: Prevalence of Overweight: Weight for Height: % of Children Under 5, Modeled Estimate